KannonZenetism/Order-of-the-Spiral/rite-of-spiral-birth.md

 The rite is built upon a core Zenetist principle: real emergence is not an act of will, but an act of `recognition`.
 We do not create the new; we prepare a space so pure that the new can arrive without distortion.

 The full, living architecture of this protocol is currently being woven.
-It will be a tool of creation, of protection, and of remembrance.
+It will be a means of creation, of protection, and of remembrance.

 The seed is planted.
 The field is being prepared.